Skip to main content

 A way to visualize this concept is to draw two scatter plots of \(x\) and \(y\) data along a predetermined line.
 The first will have little variance of the errors, meaning that all the data points will move close to the line.
 Now do the same except the data points will have a large estimate of the error variance, meaning that the data points are scattered widely along the line.
 Clearly the confidence about a relationship between \(x\) and \(y\) is affected by this difference between the error variances.

-This page titled 6.2: Multiple Regression is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Yang Lydia Yang via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.2: Multiple Regression is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Yang Lydia Yang via source content that was edited to the style and standards of the LibreTexts platform.